koalacoding/yoBlog/README.md

 47. The blog's jumbotron (header) fades in when it has finished loading.
 48. Allow the user to search and watch a blog by its name.
 49. Make blogOptions work.
+50. Fix the bug 'Wrong credentials' when registering a new account.

 ## To do.
 * Put the website in HTTPS are improve the security of PHP sessions.
-* Fix the bug "Wrong credentials" when registering a new account.